efchatz/WPAxFuzz/README.md

 ```

 ### Description
-STEP1: Inform the config file with the targeted AP and STA MAC addresses, the SSID of the AP and the interface name, which will be injecting the frames.
+STEP1: Update the config file with the targeted AP and STA MAC addresses, the SSID of the AP and the interface name, which will be injecting the frames.
 STEP2: Run the fuzzer via the command
 ```
     sudo python3 fuzz.py